viktordanov/CameraViewPlus/README.md

 `cameraAspectRatio` is width/height in LANDSCAPE mode.
 (Thus width is the LONGER side)

+**IMPORTANT: Please use your own ViewGroup to contain CameraView.
+Otherwise the preview might over-expand to out of what you may expect.
+I did not spend time on trying to fix this.**

 ### Step 3: Starting CameraView in your activity

 This library does not help you to check runtime permission!